Fexcraft/MultiProject-MDK-FIX_1.12/README.md

   FVTM-Core/
   OtherMod/
 ```
-- FCL and FVTM are split into 2-3 repositories, which does not work well with Eclipse, using IntelliJ is advised.
+- FCL and FVTM may not work with Eclipse due to how those are setup with submodules/subdeps.
-  - This also means that if you clone FCL (which all of my mods use!) you also have to clone `FCLN` and `Json`
-    (please note they are under the [fexcraft-net](https://github.com/fexcraft-net/) organisation!)
-  - Similarly for FVTM you also need `FVTM-Core` which is also located at [fexcraft-net](https://github.com/fexcraft-net/) rather than my Github Profile.
-- It is best if your mod is also a sub-project/module, just grab the normal Forge MDK, from my observation as long the main project has fancy gradle, the sub projects work too.
+- It is best if your mod is also a sub-project/module, just grab the normal Forge MDK,
+  from my observation as long the main project has fancy gradle, the sub projects work too.
   (I used the IntelliJ grandle `runClient`)
 - Use `GitHub Desktop` or another git client to clone the repositories, this will make easier to fetch updated code if there is new commits.